surfdog/static-blog/content/blog/absolute-truths-unlearned-as-junior-developer.md

 sure those years counted as "years of experience".
 So when I was asked about how much experience I had writing PHP, I confidently answered, "3 or 4 years!"

-I thought I knew a lot about SQL because I could do outer joins :sunglasses:
+I thought I knew a lot about SQL because I could do outer joins <span aria="hidden">:sunglasses:</span>

-And when I googled it, 3-4 years of experience meant I should be making :moneybag:
+And when I googled it, 3-4 years of experience meant I should be making <span aria="hidden">:moneybag:</span>

 Fast forward to my latest job, which I got after 5 years of "combined" student and professional experience (which I thought was the same as normal